-Si1000/1/2/3/4/5 devices are fully integrated mixed-signal system-on-a-chip MCUs.
+Si1010/1/2/3/4/5 devices are fully integrated mixed-signal System-on-a-Chip MCUs.
 Highlighted features are listed below.
 Refer to Table 2.1 for specific product feature selection and part ordering numbers.

-- 240-960 MHz EZRadioPRO® transceiver - Single/Dual battery operation with on-chip dc-dc boost converter - High-speed pipelined 8051-compatible microcontroller core (up to 25 MIPS) - In-system, full-speed, non-intrusive debug interface (on-chip) - True 10-bit 300 ksps 23-channel single-ended ADC with analog multiplexer - 6-bit programmable current reference - Precision programmable 24.5 MHz internal oscillator with spread spectrum technology - 64 kB or 32 kB of on-chip flash memory - 4352 bytes of on-chip RAM - SMBus/IC, Enhanced UART, and two Enhanced SPI serial interfaces implemented in hardware (SPI1 is dedicated for communication with the EZRadioPRO peripheral) - Four general-purpose 16-bit timers - Programmable counter/timer array (PCA) with six capture/compare modules and watchdog timer (WDT) function - On-chip power-on reset, VDD monitor, and temperature sensor - Two on-chip voltage comparators with 18 touch sense inputs - 19 or 22 port I/O (5 V tolerant except for GPIO\0, GPIO\1, and GPIO\2)
+- 240-960 MHz EZRadioPRO[®] transceiver - Single/Dual Battery operation with on-chip dc-dc boost converter. - High-speed pipelined 8051-compatible microcontroller core (up to 25 MIPS) - In-system, full-speed, non-intrusive debug interface (on-chip) - 10-bit 300 ksps or 12-bit 75 ksps single-ended ADC with analog multiplexer - 6-Bit Programmable Current Reference.
+Resolution can be increased with PWM. - Precision programmable 24.5 MHz internal oscillator with spread spectrum technology. - 16 kB or 8 kB of on-chip Flash memory - 768 bytes of on-chip RAM - SMBus/I2C, Enhanced UART, and two Enhanced SPI serial interfaces implemented in hardware - Four general-purpose 16-bit timers - Programmable Counter/Timer Array (PCA) with six capture/compare modules and Watchdog Timer function - On-chip Power-On Reset, V{DD} Monitor, and Temperature Sensor - Two On-chip Voltage Comparators with 11 Capacitive Touch Sense inputs. - 15 Port I/O (5 V tolerant except for GPIO_0, GPIO_1, and GPIO_2)

-With on-chip power-on reset, $V{DD}$ monitor, watchdog timer, and clock oscillator, the Si1000/1/2/3/4/5 devices are truly standalone system-on-a-chip solutions.
-The flash memory can be reprogrammed even incircuit, providing non-volatile data storage, and also allowing field upgrades of the 8051 firmware.
+With on-chip Power-On Reset, V{DD} monitor, Watchdog Timer, and clock oscillator, the Si1010/1/2/3/4/5 devices are truly stand-alone System-on-a-Chip solutions.
+The Flash memory can be reprogrammed even in-circuit, providing non-volatile data storage, and also allowing field upgrades of the 8051 firmware.
 User software has complete control of all peripherals, and may individually shut down any or all peripherals for power savings.

 The on-chip Silicon Labs 2-Wire (C2) Development Interface allows non-intrusive (uses no on-chip resources), full speed, in-circuit debugging using the production MCU installed in the final application.
-This debug logic supports inspection and modification of memory and registers, setting breakpoints, single stepping, and run and halt commands.
+This debug logic supports inspection and modification of memory and registers, setting breakpoints, single stepping, run and halt commands.
 All analog and digital peripherals are fully functional while debugging using C2.
 The two C2 interface pins can be shared with user functions, allowing in-system debugging without occupying package pins.

-Each device is specified for 1.8 to 3.6 V operation over the industrial temperature range (-40 to +85 °C).
-The Port I/O and RST pins are tolerant of input signals up to 5 V. The Si1000/1/2/3/4/5 are available in a 42-pin LGA package (lead-free and RoHS compliant).
+Each device is specified for 0.9 to 1.8 V, 0.9 to 3.6 V or 1.8 to 3.6 V operation over the industrial temperature range (-40 to +85 °C).
+The Port I/O and RST pins are tolerant of input signals up to 5 V. The Si1010/1/2/3/4/5 devices are available in a 42-pin LGA package which is lead-free and RoHS compliant.
 See Table 2.1 for ordering information.
-Block diagrams are included in Figure 1.1 through Figure 1.6.
+Block diagrams are included in Figure 1.1 through Figure 1.4.